lovemark/skywatcher/CONTRIBUTING.md

 Files that users can change are: MainForm.cs and SkyWatcher.cs.

+You can add a Credits.cs file to the repository (if you want to show how luis140219 (or you) is powerful).

 Class descriptions:

 - The DataGridViewExtension class is used for adding painting features to the DataGridView class.